nilsys/Kudos/README.md

 ## About

-This project is maintained by [Softeq Development Corp.](https://www.softeq.com/) We specialize in .NET core applications.
+This project is maintained by [Softeq Development Corp.](https://www.softeq.com/) We specialize in cross-platform application development.

  - [Facebook](https://web.facebook.com/Softeq.by/)
  - [Instagram](https://www.instagram.com/softeq/)